syncfusion-content/wpf-docs/wpf/Diagram/BPMN-Shapes/BPMN-Activity.md

 ### Loop

 [`LoopActivity`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.BpmnNodeViewModel.html#Syncfusion_UI_Xaml_Diagram_BpmnNodeViewModel_LoopActivity) is a task that is internally being looped.
-The loop property of task allows you to define the type of loop.
+The LoopActivity property of BpmnNodeViewModel allows you to define the type of loop.
 The default value for `LoopActivity` is **None**.

-You can define the loop property in subprocess BPMN shape as shown in the following code.
+You can define the LoopActivity in both task and collapsed subprocess of the Activity.

 {% tabs %}
 {% highlight xaml %}